rafelafrance/LabelTraiter/README.md

 2. We use expert identified terms to label terms using spaCy's phrase matchers.
 These are sometimes traits themselves, but are more often used as anchors for more complex patterns of traits.
 3. We then build up more complex terms from simpler terms using spaCy's rule-based matchers repeatedly until there is a recognizable trait.
 See the image below.
 4. Depending on the trait we may then link traits to each other (entity relationships) using also spaCy rules.
-   1. Typically, a trait gets linked to a higher level entity like SPECIES <--- FLOWER <--- {COLOR, SIZE, etc.} and not peer to peer like PERSON <---> ORG.
+   1. Typically, a trait gets linked to a higher level entity like SPECIES <--- FLOWER <--- {COLOR, SIZE, etc.}.

 As an example of parsing a locality is shown below:

 ![<img src="assets/locality_parsing.jpg" width="700" />](assets/locality_parsing.jpg)

-The rules can become complex and the vocabularies for things like taxa, or a gazetteer can be huge, but you should get the idea of what is involved in label parsing.
+The rules can become complex and the vocabularies for things like taxa, or a gazetteer can be huge, but the image above should get the idea of what is involved in label parsing.

 LabelTraiter was originally developed to parse plant treatments and was later adapted to parse label text.
 As such, it does have some issues with parsing label text.
 When dealing with treatments the identification of traits/terms is fairly easy and the linking of traits to their proper plant part is only slightly more difficult.